StylianouMaria/paper/paper.md

 #Title
-Paint or not to paint
+Simulations- Paint or not to paint

 #Author
 Maria Stylianou